hotmeshio/sdk-typescript/README.md

     };
     ```

-2. Create the Redis index upon server startup.
-This one initializes the 'user' index in Redis, using the schema defined in the previous step.
+2. Create the index upon server startup.
+This one initializes the 'user' index, using the schema defined in the previous step.
 It's OK to call `createSearchIndex` multiple times; it will only create the index if it doesn't already exist.

     ```typescript
     //server.ts